ChriPiv/gess-project/README.md

 For instance, in order to secure market confidence, regulate foreign participation and prevent collusion, policy makers have become increasingly interested in identifying dominant trading strategies and the social effects that level the playing field.
 The market composition plays a significant role in the predictive analysis as it is likely to exacerbate inherent financial dynamics.
 Examples are the speculative bubbles experienced in 2000 and 2007 as observed by Kaizoji et al [2].

 One of the earliest works similar to this project is [4], which uses an agent-based economic model.
 Further related works that use the same model have mostly investigated emerging market characteristics (formation of demand/supply or characteristic price formation).
-Since the agent-based model has proven its usefulness in modelling market characteristics we feel comfortable to adopt and expand the proposed model in order to study how market characteristics propagate back to the agent as in how they adapt their strategies.
+Since the agent-based model has proven its usefulness in modelling market characteristics we feel comfortable to adopt and expand the proposed model in order to study how emergent market characteristics propagate back to the agent as in how they adapt their strategies.

 ## The Model